thekalinga/thekalinga.in/_posts/2019-09-20-manufatucturing-consent/2019-09-20-manufatucturing-consent.md

 *Manufacturing consent* has been the modern means by which the *few powerful* gets to control the *many powerless*.
-Since *the many* won't give up their power so easily, the powerful must find new ways of convincing *the many* — that the candidate of their choice does not enjoy as much support
+Since *the many* won't give up their power so easily, the powerful must find new ways of convincing *the many* — that the candidate of their choice does not enjoy popular support — so they must pick a more *reasonable choice* to rule over them

 In this article, I will attempt to convince you with publicly available data that Democratic party insiders are trying manufacture consent in the current 2020 Democratic primary